Individuals looking to finance commercial real estate can choose from quite a few loan options, all with very different terms and caveats.

-However, a lender can pursue legal action if a borrower purposefully damages the property.
+The lender can however pursue legal action if a borrower purposely damages the property.

 CMBS Underwriting Parameters

-CMBS loans are popular with many commercial real estate investors for their forgiving underwriting parameters.
+CMBS loans are popular with many commercial real estate investors due to their forgiving underwriting parameters.

-Many CRE investors can access this type of loan even if they do not meet the typical demands issued by local savings banks.
+Many CRE buyers can access this type of loan even if they do not meet the typical liquidity and net worth requirements of conventional banks.

 Conduit loans are guided by two underwriting parameters: